TyphooN-/MQL5-NNFX-Risk_Management_System/BBUD.md

 **B.B.U.D.**

-- **B** — Big.
-As in big enough to hold $100K of fresh capital without flinching.
-As in the Big Friendly Giant except not friendly and not a giant — a medium-sized Rust binary with a $4.7M cascade projection.
+- **B** — Blissfully.
+As in blissfully unaware — which is what SOL holders are.
+The staking dashboard shows green.
+The VCs are still tweeting.
+The conference keynotes are still scheduled.
+And 24,477 short lots are grinding toward $0 while nobody checks the inflation schedule.
+Blissfully.
+Peacefully.
+Terminally.
-- **B** — Bad.
-As in bad for Solana.
-As in bad for anyone holding SOL above $0.
-As in "that's a bad idea" which is what everyone said about QRRP before it proved the cascade math works.
+- **B** — Bankrupt.
+As in what SOL's tokenomics guarantee on a long enough timeline.
+4% annual inflation with no supply cap is not a monetary policy.
+It is a bankruptcy filing in slow motion.
+The market just hasn't read the paperwork yet.
-- **U** — Ugly.
-As in the Ugly Duckling that turns into a $4.7M swan.
-As in the code is ugly because it was written in 10 days and ships at 28,000 lines of Rust.
-As in Clint Eastwood ugly — the one who survives.
+- **U** — Unicorn.
+As in the mythical creature that Silicon Valley uses to describe startups valued at $1B+.
+SOL is the crypto unicorn — the one VCs parade around conference stages, the one with the "Ethereum killer" narrative, the one with the valuation that assumes infinite demand against infinite supply.
+Unicorns do not exist.
+Neither does SOL's fair value above $0.
 - **D** — Destruction.
 Same D as XJFD.
 The court has ruled.
 The sentence is $0.
 The execution is automatic.
-The only thing that changed is the executioner got a firmware update.
+The only thing that changed is the executioner got a firmware update and the unicorn still doesn't know it's in the courtroom.

 ### The EA: v1.426